 Hebrews 4:15 For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.

 Father I am so ignorant of the enemy’s ploys and devices.
 I wonder how often he takes advantage of me.
 I struggle with incorrect thinking, unnecessary fears, and isolation.
 Help me to be alert, aware, and learn to resist.
 I am in the fight of my life.

 Often his attacks are in the area of our emotions.
-He makes clever use of anger and bitterness, and the desire to get even.
+He cleverly uses anger, bitterness, and the desire to get even.
 These negative emotions give him a beachhead to do more destruction.

 Apparently, he is capable of projecting erroneous thoughts into our consciousness.
-That is why we are encouraged to examine our thinking and make sure it lines up with the Father’s truth as revealed in His word.
+That is why we are encouraged to examine our thinking and make sure it aligns with the Father’s truth as revealed in His word.

-Although we should not worry, we must be sober and vigilant, because we have a powerful adversary, the devil.
-To be sober means to be serious-minded, to take a realistic approach to life, to be intelligent concerning the stratagems of Satan (MacDonald).
+Although we should not worry, we must be sober and vigilant because we have a powerful adversary, the devil.
+To be sober means to be serious-minded, to take a realistic approach to life, and to be intelligent concerning the stratagems of Satan (MacDonald).

 His strategy is to counterfeit whatever God does.
-According to the Parable of the Tares, wherever God plants a true Christian, Satan seeks to plant a counterfeit (Matthew 13:24-30, 36-43).
+According to the Parable of the Tares, wherever the father plants a child of the King, Satan seeks to plant a counterfeit (Matthew 13:24-30, 36-43).
 He would deceive us were it not for the Word of God and the Spirit of God (1 John 2:18-27).
 The better we know God’s Word, the keener our spiritual senses will be to detect Satan at work.
-We must be able to “try the spirits” and know the true from the false (1 John 4:1–6) (Wiersbe).
+We must be able to “try the spirits” and know the true from the false (1 John 4:1-6) (Wiersbe).

 The Devil is loose in the world today and never tires or sleeps.